aerospike/aerospike-backup-service/README.md

 This release introduces a new, configurable **RetentionPolicy** for managing backup storage more effectively.
 The feature allows users to specify retention rules for both full and incremental backups, replacing the previous options `KeepAll`, `RemoveAll`, and `RemoveIncremental`.
-Retention policy is (optional) part of Backup Policy.
-It consists of 2 integer fields.
+Retention policy is an optional part of a backup policy.
+It consists of two integer fields:

 * `full`: The total number of full backups to retain.
 If not specified, all full backups are kept.
 The minimum is 1, meaning each new full backup deletes the previous one.
 * `incremental`: The number of full backups to retain their incremental backups.
 Cannot exceed `full`.
 Minimum is 0, it means that all old incremental backups will be deleted after each full.